dqj5182/pyskl/README.md

+# Action Recognition
-# Train and demo your action recognition videos as you want
+Train and demo your action recognition videos as you want

 ## Installation
 ```shell